-NetCredit is a Chicago-based lender catering to individuals across the country with bad credit who are in need of personal loans.
+NetCredit is a Chicago-based lender catering to individuals across the country with bad to excellent credit who are in need of personal loans.
 They’re known for offering multiple touchpoints to make sure you’re educated about the lending process and understand your specific terms and conditions.

 With plenty of online resources available, NetCredit not only helps you access credit for your financial needs but also helps you figure out the best way to begin rebuilding your credit.

 In fact, one of the lender’s favorite mottos is “Knowledge is power” — and they’re committed to passing on as much financial knowledge as possible.

 As you might expect with a personal loan for bad credit borrowers, you won’t find the lowest interest rates ever at NetCredit.
 But what you will find is a lender willing to work with people who don’t have a perfect credit history, so there’s going to be some give-and-take from both parties.

 NetCredit offers different ranges of interest rates in different states because each state has different laws about how much interest a lender can charge.
 You’ll probably see a range somewhere between 36% and 155% APR, but again, this all depends on where you live.
 In some states, you might even qualify for lower rates.